angelajchin/Angela_BlueStampPortfolio/index.md

 - What your biggest challenges and triumphs were at BSE
 - A summary of key topics you learned about
-- What you hope to learn in the future after everything you've learned at BSE My final milestone was also my modification; I designed a mobile app that can start and stop the robot.
-I integrated an ESP8266 module into my project, granting it access to the Wi-Fi.
-An ESP8266 Wi-Fi module is ().
-After the ESP8266 connects to a home Wi-Fi router, the Arduino can send text commands via RX and TX pins.
-One of these commands was (), which meant an external device (in my case my phone) could directly send commands to the Arduino.
-This allows the user to start or stop the movements of the floor-cleaning robot.
+- What you hope to learn in the future after everything you've learned at BSE

 My final milestone and personal modification focused on developing a mobile app to wirelessly control the robot.
-I integrated an ESP8266 Wi-Fi module into my project, which is a low-cost microchip that allows an Arduino to connect to a local network.
-Once the ESP8266 established a connection to my home Wi-Fi router,
+I added an ESP8266 Wi-Fi module into my project, which is a low-cost microchip that allows an Arduino to connect to a local network.
+Once the ESP8266 establishes a connection to my home Wi-Fi router, the Arduino can communicate with it using RX and TX pins.
+I started a server on port 80 in order to host a local web page, which will receive HTTP requests from an external device (in this case my phone).
+My code is able to parse these requests and turn the robot on or off in real time.

 --->
 # Second Milestone